Chris Fleming (comedian): Sketch comedy

-Fleming runs a YouTube channel under his full name; the channel has gained over 436,000 subscribers as of May 2022.
+Fleming runs a YouTube channel under their full name; the channel has gained over 465,000 subscribers as of May 2025.
 In addition to Gayle, Fleming has a variety of other content that ranges from music videos to car rants.
-He also posts videos on his Twitter and Instagram pages.
+They also post videos on their Twitter and Instagram pages.

-His 2015 video "COMPANY IS COMING," starring his Gayle character, went viral, accruing over 13.9 million views as of May 2022.
+Fleming's 2015 video "COMPANY IS COMING," starring their Gayle character, went viral, accruing over 13.9 million views as of May 2022.
 In 2018, Fleming has lampooned this viral video as a Faustian bargain with a demon named Davis, who says, "We made a deal; one viral video in 2015 for a lifetime of servitude!
 You promised me your soul for your video COMPANY IS COMING going viral, and now sorority girls from the South like you for all the wrong reasons!"

-Fleming is known for his specific, unique character comedy.
+Fleming is known for their specific, unique character comedy.

-In 2020, he created "Sick Jan," a song and music video detailing his former H&R Block tax preparer who exhibited unusual behavior that intrigued Fleming.
-In 2022, New York magazine interviewed him based on Sick Jan's similarities to Deirdre, a character in 2022 film Everything Everywhere All At Once.
-Fleming stated,Jan's not an archetype, Jan's such a specific woman. ...
+In 2020, they created "Sick Jan," a song and music video detailing their former H&R Block tax preparer who exhibited unusual behavior that intrigued Fleming.
+In 2022, New York magazine interviewed them based on Sick Jan's similarities to Deirdre, a character in 2022 film Everything Everywhere All At Once.
+Fleming stated,"Jan's not an archetype, Jan's such a specific woman. ...
 [The] story of Sick Jan, the character herself, is so dense — maybe it's just that all tax preparers have a vibe of anarchy and Southwestern style.
 With Jan, obviously, it was one song, so I could focus only on the fact that she was chronically sick for three years and never addressed it.
 And also her desire to go to jail — her overwhelming desire.
 People talk about sexual tension in the video a lot, but it's just between Jan and the prison system. ...
-I remember putting her on speakerphone so my friends could hear her, because she would use this catchphrase while also coughing.In 2020, Fleming stated that "Sick Jan" and "DePiglio" are his personal favorite of his YouTube videos.
+I remember putting her on speakerphone so my friends could hear her, because she would use this catchphrase while also coughing.In 2020, Fleming stated that "Sick Jan" and "DePiglio" are their personal favorite of their YouTube videos.

 In 2022, Fleming created a mockumentary-style interview with an eccentric male character who explains his invention of the word "umpteenth."